 Although they do not believe it is the intention of the bill, the RLA has highlighted the fact that in its current form, the legislation invalidates any existing non-mandatory EICRs that do not meet the requirements of the 18th Edition of the Wiring Regulations.
 These Regulations were only introduced in 2019, rendering the majority of EICRs invalid.
 It is hoped that when the legislation’s wording is finalised, it will allow for existing EICRs to remain valid.

 If the competent inspector discovers an issue with your property, you need to ensure that they carry out the work, or further investigations, within 28 days.
 This timeframe may need to be reduced if that is the recommendation of the report.
 Once the remedial work has been carried out, a new written report is necessary which declares that the property now meets the legislation’s requirements and can be deemed safe.
 This report must then be submitted to the local authority.

-If you would like some more information about obtaining an EIRC and your duties as a landlord, please feel free to get in touch with the team at Bolton letting agents, Mistoria, on 0800 500 3015.
+If you would like some more information about obtaining an EIRC and your duties as a landlord, please feel free to get in touch with the Student Haus team on 0161 509 5731.
 We have a dedicated maintenance team who will be able to ensure your property is compliant with any legislation the Government demands.
-If you are looking to purchase student houses in Salford we can help with that too.
+If you are looking to purchase student houses Salford we can help with that too.